-Most respondents in the North East said either that they did not know enough about existing community facilities to suggest improvements to these (43%) or that they did not think any changes were required (22%).
+Most respondents in the North West said either that they did not know enough about existing community facilities to suggest improvements to these (29%) or that they did not think any changes were required (32%).
+Indeed, those in the North West were more likely than average to say that they did not think changes were required (32% compared with 25% overall).

-Among remaining respondents, commonly suggested improvements were in line with those for Glasgow as a whole, namely: an increase in the range of classes and activities on offer (10%); better buildings / improved appearance (7%); longer opening hours (6%); and better advertising or awareness raising of facilities and activities (5%).
+Among remaining respondents, commonly suggested improvements were in line with those for Glasgow as a whole, namely: an increase in the range of classes and activities on offer (8%); longer opening hours (7%); better advertising or awareness raising of facilities and activities (7%) and better or more community facilities generally (5%).
 No other single improvement was mentioned by more than 5% (Figure 1).

-Figure 1 - Priorities for spending on community facilities in the North East - top ten responses
+Figure 1 - Priorities for spending on community facilities in the North West - top ten responses